Pumped hydro in Queensland

 Pumped hydro site investigation

-The Queensland Government is committed to engaging early and often with the community and key stakeholders.
-Every potential pumped hydro site has unique characteristics and the community provides valuable insights to inform a detailed understanding of the project area.
+We are committed to engaging with the community and key stakeholders early and often.
+Every potential pumped hydro site has unique characteristics, and the community can provide valuable insights to give us a detailed understanding of the project area.

 - Last updated: